Memorable Manitobans: Paul Guyot DuVal (1893-1970)

 He served as President of the Manitoba Bar Association (1944), chairman of the University of Manitoba Board of Governors (1951 to 1956), President of the South Winnipeg Liberal Association, co-founder and first President of the Young Men’s Section of the Winnipeg Board of Trade, a bencher of the Law Society of Manitoba (elected 1943), chairman of the Board of Managers of Knox Church (1936-1937), Chairman of the John W. Dafoe Foundation, a member of the Advisory Board of the Winnipeg Foundation, and Chairman of the Board of Mutual Investments Limited.

 He and wife Isabel Cross had three children: Frederick W. DuVal, Paul N. DuVal, and Lorna K. DuVal.
 He played right wing for the Winnipeg Hockey Club (1913), was President of the Intercollegiate Hockey Association of Winnipeg (1913), and member of the St. Charles Country Club.
 In 1956, he was awarded an honorary doctorate by the University of Manitoba.
-He was a founding director of the Manitoba Centennial Corporation (1963).
+He was a committee member of the Manitoba Centennial Corporation.